WWitman/swagger-node-1/docs/slack.md

 # Slack integration with swagger-node

 [Slack](https://slack.com/) is a messaging app for team communication.
-A nice thing about Slack is that you can easily integrate external services to provide extra features, like posting tweets or accessing Google docs.
+A nice thing about Slack is that you can easily integrate external services to provide extra features.
+For example, out-of-the-box integrations are available for services like GitHub, Google Drive, Heroku, Jira, and many others.
+In this example, we'll show how easy it is to integrate a [swagger-node](https://www.npmjs.com/package/swagger) API with Slack.

+## Get the sample swagger-node app

+Download or clone the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub.

-## About the sample app
+## About the sample swagger-node app

-Turns out that it's easy to create a [swagger-node](https://www.npmjs.com/package/swagger) app that integrates with Slack.
-We have two sample implementations that you can try out:
+In this example, a `swagger-node` API implementation provides the backend "service" that we will integrate into Slack.
+We created two sample API implementations for you to try out with Slack:

-* A Slack slash command that reverses whatever text you enter.
+* An API that reverses whatever text you enter in Slack conversation.
 Silly, but it works!

-* An Incoming WebHook command that fetches a stock quote and prints it to a specified Slack channel.
+* An API that fetches a stock quote and prints it to a Slack team conversation.
+Yes, it's amazing!

+Stay tuned, and we'll show you how to set up Slack integrations that call out to these `swagger-node` APIs.

-## Get the sample
+## About the integrations

-Download or clone the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub.
+We'll show you how to set up the Slack integrations that call the backend `swagger-node` APIs.

-## Text reverser
+### Text reverser "slash command" integration

-Here's how it works.
-Enter this slash command into Slack:
+Slack "slash commands" let you execute a function by entering it directly in a conversation.
+Here's how the Text Reverser command works.
+You'll enter it like this:

 `/reverse Hello World`